jseinturier/jopencv/README.md

   <version>4.4.0</version>
 </dependency>
 ```

+## 1.2.
+Standalone
+The library can be used as a standalone.
+The OpenCV and OpenCV natives jars can be downloaded from the [release page](https://github.com/jseinturier/opencv-natives/releases/) and integrated to your classpath.

 ## 2. Usage
 Integrate the jar to your project and make a call to ``OpenCVNatives.isAvailable()`` to check if the OpenCV native wrapping is enabled.